-As part of Oracle’s product lineup, NetSuite is one of the most well-known accounting software solutions on the market.
-Its popularity is due to its wide range of accounting functionalities and customer support.
-However, this all-in-one tool does have some limitations.
-While NetSuite is an excellent general accounting system, it does not natively offer the lease accounting functionality required by the new lease accounting standards ASC 842 and IFRS 16, and will be required by GASB 87.
+Oracle NetSuite is one of the most well-known accounting software solutions on the market.
+Its popularity is due to its wide range of accounting functionalities and superb customer support.
+While NetSuite is an excellent general accounting system, it does not natively offer the lease accounting functionality required by the new lease accounting standards, ASC 842 and IFRS 16.

-To get the required journal entries, reports and disclosures, you need to invest in a purpose-built lease accounting solution.
-This standalone solution needs to be able to produce journal entries in a format that can be accepted by Netsuite so it does not add extra work to your month-end close process.
+If you are not using a SuiteApp, your lease accounting system should, at a minimum, produce journal entries in a format that can be accepted by Netsuite so it does not add extra work to your month-end close process.

-In general, to facilitate compliance and improve lease accounting efficiencies, companies with any number of leases need a lease accounting software.
-And for companies with complex leases, the need for a feature-rich system is critical.
-It’s important not to underestimate how significant the new standards are.
-We found that, on average, lease liabilities on balance sheets increased by 1,475%.
+Companies with any number of leases benefit from a lease accounting software to facilitate compliance and gain lease accounting efficiencies.
+But for companies with complex leases, or more than 10 leases, a software solution can be critical.
+It’s important not to underestimate how significant the impact of each new standard is.
+We found that, on average, lease liabilities on balance sheets increased by 1,475% over their pretransition balances.